Inter wins tight ICC clash over Lyon

 Inter had failed to win any of its past four pre-season friendlies but collected three ICC points on a poor pitch in Lecce to move off the bottom of the competition's table.

-Luciano Spalletti's side struggled throughout the first half of Sunday's (AEST) clash and Samir Handanovic made three good saves to allow his team to go into the interval level.
+Luciano Spalletti's side struggled throughout the first half of Sunday's (NZST) clash and Samir Handanovic made three good saves to allow his team to go into the interval level.

 However, seven minutes after the restart an improved Inter took the lead, Martinez providing a sweet first-time finish after an excellent Dalbert raid down the left flank.